 Keep in mind, Pitbull-types like the American Bulldog are not the only dogs that suffer from this.
 Other breeds such as Frenchies, Pugs, Shih Tzus and Boston Terriers are all in this category.
 And as you can guess, they aren’t always the best swimmers either.

 As we mentioned, the term “Pit Bull” doesn’t refer to a single dog breed.
-Rather, it refers to a group of dogs with similar characteristics.
-However, one of the most defining physical attributes of the breeds in this category is their short legs – or relatively short.
+Rather, it refers to a group of dogs with similar traits.
+However, one of the most defining physical trait of the breeds in this category is their short legs – or relatively short.

 According to Cuteness, the most obvious sign of a Pitbull-type is their wide chest and short legs.
-In some cases, their legs are also thin compared to the rest of the body.
+But in some instances, their legs are also thin compared to the rest of the body.
 Though, this really depends on the specific breed and the individual dog.

 Shorter legs does not always mean that the dog will be terrible at swimming.
 However, shorter legs do mean that they are at a disadvantage.
-And when you look at all the best swimmers in the canine kingdom, all of them have long legs.
+And when you look at all the best canine swimmers, all of them have long legs.
 Coincidence?
-Probably not.
+I don’t think so.

 According to the Animal Planet, sturdy breeds such as the American Bulldogs with shorter legs just don’t have the thrust to keep them afloat for a long period of time.
 In other words, they’ll require much more energy and can easily become fatigued.